willhansen/RoyaltyOffRevenueLicense/royalty_off_revenue_license.md

 ## VERSION SPECIFIC PREAMBLE

-This is the first version.
-There will be more to come as problems are found and improvements thought of.
+First revision.
+Adding royalties by new contributors is now sustainable, and there is now a column for contact info.

 ## PREAMBLE

 The motivation for this license is that "freedom free" is good, but "beer free" is not, because economic incentives get things done.

-Whenever a robotics company tries to make a robot, they can write all the code from scratch, or lean heavily on the work of volunteers in the form of software under various open source licenses.
+Whenever a robotics company tries to make a robot, they can write all the code from scratch, or lean on the work of volunteers in the form of open source software.
 This is not working well.
-The systems are too complex for one company to do everything, and the work of volunteers tends to be buggy, poorly documented, and difficult to use.
-Because people tend not to want to work on the boring bits for free, like documentation, convenience functions, and making sure everything is compatible with everything else.
-There are exceptions to this, but they are the best of the best, whereas I want that to be run of the mill.
+The systems are too complex for one company to do everything, and volunteers tend to primarily focus on the core moving parts of software, often paying less attention to less interesting, but high value, parts, such as documentation, unit tests, ease of use, and interaction with other programs.
+There are exceptions to this, but they are the best of the best, where instead it could be run of the mill.

 The core problem is that existing software licenses provide no direct incentives to improve existing software or create software to fill a need.
 If I have a cool idea for a software library that could save a lot of people a lot of time just by coding it up and posting it on Github, I can't just slap an existing license on it and "let the cash roll in".
 If I find room for improvement in an existing open source library, there is a tragedy of the commons scenario where everyone gets just the same benefit no matter who puts in the work.